ollimexx/lossless-cut/README.md

+# LosslessCut 🎥 Small Sequencer
+this is a fork of [LosslessCut](https://github.com/mifi/lossless-cut) which adds a small sequencer to add marked scenes to. the scenes can be drag and dropped to change their chronology, deleted and a lossless film of the sequenced scenes can be exported.

 # LosslessCut 🎥 [![Travis](https://img.shields.io/travis/mifi/lossless-cut.svg)]()

 Simple, cross platform tool for lossless trimming/cutting of video and audio files.
 Great for rough processing of large video files taken from a video camera, GoPro, drone, etc. It lets you quickly extract the good parts from your videos and discard GBs of data without losing quality.
 It doesn't do any decoding / encoding and is therefore extremely fast.
 This app uses the awesome ffmpeg (included) for doing the grunt work.